jina-ai/discoart/README.md

 - Much faster and smaller network overhead.
 - Feature-rich, like compression, status monitoring, etc.

+In general, if you are using the DiscoArt server behind a BFF (backend for frontend), or your DiscoArt server does **not** directly serve HTTP traffic from end-users, then you should use gRPC protocol.

 To communicate with a gRPC DiscoArt server, one can use a Jina Client:

 ```python